You’ve probably heard of Candida or Candida overgrowth or the most common - a yeast infection.

 - Carrots are ok in small amounts and best steamed to keep GI lower

-- All meats (try to choose grass-fed or organic where possible to avoid gut-destroying pesticides, herbicides etc.)
+- All fresh meats (try to choose grass-fed or organic where possible to avoid gut-destroying pesticides, herbicides etc.)

 - All herbs (homegrown or organic if possible)